-Antirequisite(s): At Main campus: Financial Modelling 2555A/B, and MOS 3310A/B. Antirequisite(s) at Brescia campus: MOS 3310A/B.
+Antirequisite(s) at Main campus: Financial Modelling 2555A/B, and MOS 3310A/B. Antirequisite(s) at Brescia campus: MOS 3310A/B. Antirequisite(s) at Huron campus: Financial Modelling 2555A/B, MOS 3310A/B, the former Actuarial Science 2555A/B.

 Prerequisite(s): Enrolment in BMOS, Music Administrative Studies (MAS), or Honors Specialization in Urban Development.